swinkaran/NameSorter-App/README.md

 # NameSorter-App
-Dot Net Core Console application to sorting a list of names
+Dot Net Core Console application for sorting a list of names.

+## Technologies used

+* Framework - Dot Net Core 2.0
+* Testing - Unit testing using NUnit 3.0